KristiyanGeorgiev1996/ThePythonWay/01.Programming-Basics-Python/READMe.md

 ## 🎯 Purpose

-The goal of this module is to build a strong programming foundation and develop problem-solving skills that are essential for more advanced software development.
+The purpose of this module is to build a strong programming foundation and develop problem-solving skills that are essential for further growth in software development.

 ---

-## 🚀 What This Demonstrates
+## 🚀 What This Module Demonstrates

 * Consistency in learning and practice
 * Strong understanding of programming fundamentals